Dying Trades: Why These Endangered Skills Still Matter in 2026

 1. Designer/Maker

 The first piece of jewellery to ever be made is believed to be around 135,000 years old.
 A professor in charge of a Neanderthal collection found that some eagle talons had numerous cut marks and realised that they must have been used as jewellery, which was further confirmed by an international team.
 Today, jewellery designers and makers are probably the best paid out of the old-school trades, with those experienced in the craft earning over £50,000.
+For a personalized touch that reflects individuality, you can buy custom necklaces, allowing you to create unique pieces that celebrate special moments or express your personal style.
+However, the traditional craft of jewellery making is facing a decline, making it crucial to preserve this art form for future generations.

 How to Become a Jewellery Design/Maker